-I sent this reply to an email the we received from one of our customers.
+I sent this reply to an email that we received from one of our customers.
 Thought I would share it because there is a lot of good info here.

 . . .

 Some of the answers to your questions are on our recycling processes page.

 At this stage the countries that Ecotech Services is directly involved with in is only Australia.
 Our downstream recyclers would be sending processed e-waste to a number of countries.
 Note that exporting e-waste is covered by the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal as well as a few other international agreements.
 The countries that our downstream recyclers export to is documented on the EPA website.

 We use reputable, well established organisations for downstream recycling and we expect that they comply with relevant legislation.
 I have anecdotal evidence from about fifteen years ago that e-waste was likely to have been exported illegally.
 I recently asked for auditing and compliance information from our downstream recyclers and the information was either not available or not forthcoming.

 To answer your question as to where it all ends up is difficult to answer since the reverse supply chains for recycled materials is probably as long as those for the initial manufacturing of the items.